Better HomeOwnership Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-The software generates real-time alerts, automatically produces COLP and CQS reports, and will improve your firm's efficiency.
-It is also user friendly, cost-effective and, for many firms, leads to a PII saving.
+COMPLETIONmonitor creates real-time alerts, automatically produces regulatory and CQS reports, and will improve your firm's efficiency.
+It is also simply to use, cost-effective and, for many firms, results in reduced PII premiums.

 Find a Law Firm approved by Better HomeOwnership

-Lenders frequently change their requirements.
+Banks and building societies often vary their requirements.
 The UK Finance Lenders’ Handbook requirements from Better HomeOwnership are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes